Global jobs – CV and application tips

 It is essential that you have a clear message, which fits with each global company that you apply to.
-With global jobs, how this fits with your personal stage of development, potential family circumstance and your experience of being in that country will demonstrate to the employer how likely it is you will settle in, perform and add value to their business.
+With global jobs, it is vital to show the fit with your personal stage of development, potential family circumstance and your experience of being in that country.
+This will demonstrate to the employer how likely it is you will settle in, perform and add value to their business.
 It is usually a risk to employ somebody who has not already shown commitment to working globally.

 So can I keep the same CV for each position?

 Global recruiters, even more than local recruiters, will be able to see how your study specialisms, experience and achievements fit with their vision for their organisation.
-If you have not matched your CV to your chosen company’s values, business or client aims, it will be difficult for them to see how your achievements, experience and ambitions demonstrate that you are the right candidate to work in that position, or that global location.
+If you have not matched your CV each time to your chosen company’s values, business or client aims, it will be difficult to demonstrate that you are the right candidate to work in that position, or that global location.

 Other tips (Target Jobs on applying for positions)

 Extract from one of their sources on China (Target Jobs)